2021 KICKBALL LEAGUE OF ROCHESTER RULES

 A pitcher is allowed one step in front of the pitching area/base during their pitch, but the pitcher may not advance any further forward until the ball has been kicked.

-A pitched ball where a kick attempt has been made will be called a “STRIKE”.
+A pitched ball where a kick attempt was completed but no contact has been made will be called a “STRIKE”.
 This is commonly referred to as a “whiff”.

-Acceptably pitched balls where the diameter of the ball crosses over any part of the plate where a kick was not attempted will be a STRIKE.
+Acceptably pitched balls where the diameter of the ball crosses over any part of the plate and a kick was not attempted will be a STRIKE.

 Acceptable pitches can be reasonably paced, slow, and/or easy to kick.